Building a chatbot with multiple AI providers using AI Configs

 The monitoring dashboard provides real-time insights into your AI Config’s performance:

-In the dashboard, you’ll see several key sections:
+In the dashboard, you see several key sections:

-Usage Overview: Displays the total number of requests served by your AI Config, broken down by variation.
-This helps you understand which configurations are being used most frequently.
+- Usage Overview: Displays the total number of requests served by your AI Config, broken down by variation.
+This helps you understand which configurations are used most frequently.

 The token metrics include:

-Input Tokens: The number of tokens sent to the model (prompt + context).
+- Input Tokens: The number of tokens sent to the model, including prompt and context.
 Longer conversations accumulate more input tokens as history grows.

 To learn more about monitoring and metrics, read Monitor AI Configs.